Last verified: 17 days ago

 What it does

-Dicaprylyl ether is a synthetic fatty ether derived from caprylic acid (a medium-chain fatty acid found in coconut oil).
-It is primarily used in cosmetics and skincare as an emollient and...
+Dicaprylyl Ether is a synthetic fatty ether derived from caprylic acid (a medium-chain fatty acid found in coconut oil).
+It is primarily used in cosmetics and personal care products as a...

 -